edouarde1/gear-rental/README.md

-# VOCO Google App Script Gear Rental System
+# VOCO Google App Script Gear Rental

 Simple gear rental system gathers rental information from a google sheet to deliver auto-generated email reminders to gear renters.
 This code is currently active in a google sheet and is set of specific event triggers.
 New renters receive an email immediately after filling out a google form and late renters receive weekly reminder emails to return gear.